ShivaliLN/PolyCare/README.md

 **PolyCare** is the first fully decentralized **charity & fundraising** application which is focused on two main aspects:

-1. Bringing **orphanages and oldage homes** together by providing financial assistance to Oldage homes who are willing to provide daycare/childcare services to orphanages.
+1. Bringing **orphanages and oldage homes** together by providing financial assistance to old age homes who are willing to provide daycare/childcare services to orphanages.
 2. It is also a **Web3 version of https://www.ketto.org/ Web2 platform** where if you have donated to the protocol, you can start a proposal for raising funds for any medical treatment or other causes.

 [Video Presentation](here)

 ## Inspiration

-I got my inspiration for this project when I saw a [Linkedin post](https://www.linkedin.com/posts/prerna-goel-038454bb_brilliant-idea-being-implemented-in-canada-activity-6853272506615300096-wIHa?utm_source=linkedin_share&utm_medium=ios_app).
+My project is inspired by a [Linkedin post](https://www.linkedin.com/posts/prerna-goel-038454bb_brilliant-idea-being-implemented-in-canada-activity-6853272506615300096-wIHa?utm_source=linkedin_share&utm_medium=ios_app) which stated that somewhere they combined nursing homes with the orphanages.
+The result exceeded all expectations!
+Elders found grandchildren, orphans experienced the love and care of a parent.
 The idea seemed brilliant but at the end of the day to provide childcare service needs financial assistance.
+Also, currently there is no decentralized way to support any social cause like these.
 PolyCare aims to provide a platform where you can donate funds and participate in governance to ensure that your funds reaches to the cause that you support.

 **Disclaimer** : This project is a proof of concept.
 The full-blown application is on the roadmap.